jmcaffee/torrent_processor/README.md

 Replace `PUT_YOUR_KEY_HERE` with your API key and save it.

-Before running tests, in the terminal your start the tests from, source `.envsetup` file, then run your tests.
+Before running tests, in the terminal you'll start the tests from, source `.envsetup` file, then run your tests.
 The tests will look for the API key in the environment variables.

     $ source ./.envsetup
     $ bundle exec rspec